Inferring and Interpreting the Visual Geometric Albedo and Phase Function of Earth: Results

 \subsection{Grid of Model Fits}

 Table~\ref{tab:models} details a grid of models that were fit to the Earth visual phase curve data.
 Excepting one cloud-free model, the grid was assembled by requiring at least one surface component (either Lambertian and/or ocean glint) and the optically thick cloud component.
 From the perspective of ``Earth as an exoplanet,'' retrievals on optical spectra of Earth generally detect both surface and thick cloud contributions \citep{fengetal2018}, so these components are reasonable to include when performing general fits to Earth's phase curve.
+Table~\ref{tab:modelpars} contains a more detailed listing of the physical parameters adopted in the models identified in Table~\ref{tab:models}.
+Not listed in Table~\ref{tab:modelpars}, due to their commonality across all models, are the three parameters in the variability model ($\Delta \ln A$, $\alpha_{0}$, and $n$) and the three parameters used to treat systematic calibration biases for the \textit{EPOXI}, \textit{Galileo}, and \textit{LCROSS} observations.

 The difference in the log-Bayesian evidence ($\ln \mathcal{Z}$) for any pair of models in Table~\ref{tab:models} yields the log-Bayes factor for model selection purposes.
-Log-Bayes factors greater than roughly 5 are generally interpreted as ``strong evidence'' for the model with the larger evidence whereas log-Bayes factors of one or less are inconclusive \citep{trotta2008}.
+Log-Bayes factors greater than roughly 5 are generally interpreted as ``strong evidence'' for the model with the larger evidence whereas log-Bayes factors of one or less are inconclusive \citep{trotta2008,thorngrenetal2025}.
 Thus, Models 02, 05, and 07 best-explain the Earth visual phase curve observations.
 Best-fitting models from each of these cases are shown in Figure~\ref{fig:bestfits}, which all have reduced chi-squared values very near to unity.
 For completeness, Appendix~\ref{sec:corners} provides the corner plots for Models 02, 05, and 07.
+As a check, a fit was performed that omitted any surface contribution and only used planet-wide thick cloud and haze components; this model struggled to match the brightness scale and shape of the phase-dependent Earth observations and obtained a log-Bayesian evidence of $-96$.